 This role is ideal for a candidate looking for a new challenge on an exciting short term project, which aims to have a big impact.

-We are looking for a creative and strategic thinker, experience of working in a communications role preferably in the not for profit sector.
-You will have excellent written and verbal communication skills, experience of managing a website and using a range of social media channels as well as an understanding of how to engage with a young audience and an enthusiasm for working with young people.
+We are looking for a creative and strategic thinker with experience of working in a digital communications role, who can hit the ground running.
+You will have excellent written and verbal communication skills, experience of managing a website, and using a range of social media channels including advertising and using analytics as well as an understanding of how to engage with a young audience and an enthusiasm for working with young people.

-The post is based at The Lullaby Trust Offices and you will join The Lullaby Trust Communications team working exclusively on Little Lullaby.
+The post is remote working and you will join The Lullaby Trust Communications team working exclusively on .
+A laptop will be provided.

 About Little Lullaby

-Little Lullaby wants to stop all unexpected deaths of babies and toddlers born to young parents.
+Little Lullaby wants to stop all unexpected deaths of babies and young children born to young parents.
 We want young parents to feel better informed, more confident and less isolated through pregnancy, birth and beyond.

 About The Lullaby Trust

-The Lullaby Trust provides specialist support for bereaved families, promotes expert advice on safer baby sleep and raises awareness of Sudden Infant Death Syndrome (SIDS).
+The Lullaby Trust provides emotional support for bereaved families, promotes expert advice on safer baby sleep and raises awareness of sudden infant death syndrome (SIDS).